 I refer to my philosophy and methodology as "progressive" because they emphasize humane, effective and safe methods without the use of physical or psychological intimidation.
 Such progressive methods are endorsed by leading veterinary and applied animal behaviourists, trainers and animal welfare organizations worldwide.

 Describing my philosophy and methods as 'progressive' shouldn't be confused with being 'permissive'.
 There are always consequences for undesirable behaviours, but that doesn't mean the consequences need to be punitive or intimidating in order to be be effective.

 My philosophy of progressive training means:

 Employing humane, effective and reliable training programs based on modern behavioural science and learning theory.

 Rewarding desirable behaviours so they are more likely to be repeated in the future.

-Interrupting undesirable behaviours as to prevent their reinforcement, then rewarding alternative desirable behaviours in their place.
+Preventing or interrupting undesirable behaviours as to prevent their reinforcement, then rewarding alternative desirable behaviours in their place.